© Tony Dyer 2004 - 2021

 •

-history from previous owner;
+previous owner;

 •